Capital Murder

 Texas Criminal Law

-UPDATE: The Capital Murder law was amended in the 86th Texas Legislature, effective September 1, 2019, through SB 719 (“Lauren’s Law”).
+The Capital Murder law was amended in the 86th Texas Legislature, effective September 1, 2019, in (“Lauren’s Law”).
 The law was amended again in 2023.
-These changes are discussed below.
-Learn more detailed information about the Capital Murder offense below.
+All of these changes are discussed below.

-Capital Murder is classified in the Texas Penal Code under Title 5 “Offenses Against the Person,” Chapter 19 “Criminal Homicide.”
+The Penal Code classifies the Texas Capital Murder law under Title 5 “Offenses Against the Person,” Chapter 19 “Criminal Homicide.”
+Learn more about the Texas offense of Capital Murder below.

 What is the current Texas law about Capital Murder?

-The current Texas law defines the offense of Capital Murder in Penal Code Section §19.03 as follows:[1]
+Texas law currently defines the offense of Capital Murder in Penal Code Section §19.03 as follows:[1]

 (a) A person commits an offense if the person commits murder as defined under Section 19.02(b)(1) and: